Adding a New Job

 Logging Level

-The Logging Level refers to how detailed the success or failure logs will be after running a Job.
+The Logging Level refers to how detailed the execution logs will be after running a Job.

 Level Details Types of Logs